Abdul-UOiT/4280U-Robotics-Course/README.md

 ## Running the test

-This step should start the simulation.
+This step opens/starts the simulation.

-1- Open a terminal, navigate to the extracted folder of V-REP and run it:
+Open a terminal, navigate to the extracted folder of V-REP and run it:

 ```cd ~```